Filleigh: New Church

-Fortescue monuments

-On the west wall of the south aisle chapel is a mural monument inscribed thus:

-"To the memory of Lucy Fortescue daughter of Matthew Ford Aylmer of the Kingdom of Ireland and widow of Hugh Fortescue of Filleigh in the county of Devon, Esq.
-She retired for the latter part of her life to her jointure house at Ebrington in Gloucestershire where she passed her time in the continual exercise of all the social virtues which can enoble a private life: Hospitality, Charity, Unbounded Benevolence; and died as she had lived with calm resignation and humble but confident hopes in the mercy of God through Jesus Christ her Redeemer; on the seventeenth day of February 1767 and in the 80th year of her age.
-To his most dear and most honoured parent, Matthew Lord Fortescue raised this stone".

 Castle Hill

 Castle Hill is a privately owned Palladian country house built in 1730 by Hugh Fortescue, 14th Baron Clinton (1696–1751), who was created in 1751 Baron Fortescue of Castle Hill and Earl of Clinton.
 The house is occasionally opened to the public, whilst its surrounding garden and parklands are open to public access during spring and summer months.
 The Castle Hill estate borders the village.

 Much of the land is included in the estate covering a substantial area.
 Its grade I status in terms of landscape is due to its diversity.
 Included are a series of ornamental drives through garden and woodland, mature and replanted woodland as well as follies, some of impressive façade size.

 Railway

 In 1873, the Devon and Somerset Railway opened a line from Taunton to Barnstaple, including a station at Filleigh.
 This became part of the Great Western Railway in 1901, and closed in 1966.